leobudima/elogii-blog/content/how-to-improve-last-mile-delivery-in-2021.md

 ### High Costs of Last-mile Delivery

 Last-mile delivery cost is another big challenge.
-Especially when it comes to small business.
+Especially when it comes to small businesses.

 With new and higher customer standards, the pressure on companies' budgets is really high.

-Even though, according to [**delivery statistics**](https://elogii.com/blog/delivery-statistics-2020/), **44% of customers don’t mind paying for expedited deliveries**, it's still quite challenging to accomplish it without losing money.
+Even though according to [**delivery statistics**](https://elogii.com/blog/delivery-statistics-2020/), **44% of customers don’t mind paying for expedited deliveries**, it's still quite challenging to accomplish it without losing money.

 This expectation of same-day deliveries has a huge impact on the budget.